Supported test types

 DEXA scans

-DEXA results appear under a collapsible DEXA sidebar group with two categories.
+DEXA results appear under a collapsible DEXA group with two categories.
 Body Composition (8 markers)| Marker | Unit | Notes |

 |---|---|---|